igemsoftware2017/USTC-Software-2017/README.md

-# USTC-Software-2017
+# Biohub-Server

-Foundation of USTC Software 2017.
+Server scaffold for igem 2017.